kingsdigitallab/kdl/frontend/src/projects/2023-02-06-room-is-sad.md

 dissolutionDate: 2023-06-30
 creativeWorkStatus: Post-project
 feature:
-  image: /assets/images/projects/roomissad_opening_1.jpg
+  image: /assets/images/projects/roomissad--The Room at London Design Biennale
+    2023.
+Photo Elliott Hall..jpg
   title: The Room at London Design Biennale 2023.
-Photo Elliott Hall.
+Photo by Elliott Hall.
-  description: "A round window looking into a room bathed in purple light with a
+  description: A round window looking into a room bathed in purple light with a
-    white desk, lamp and plant on top, "
+    white desk, lamp and plant on top.
-  width: 4032
+  width: 1200
-  height: 3024
+  height: 800
 funders:
   - name: King's College London
     slug: kings-college-london